exwm/yt_clipper/readme.md

 - Note that fade duration defaults to 0.7 seconds and is clamped to a minimum of 0.1 seconds and a maximum of 40% of the output clip duration.

-**Ctrl+Alt+Shift+C:** Toggle all previews.
+**Ctrl+Alt+Shift+C:** Toggle essential previews.

 - If any preview feature is disabled, turns it on.
 If all preview features are enabled, disables all of them.
+Excludes dynamic crop chart section looping.

 - Works only when in fullscreen mode or theater mode.
 - **Note that this does not yet work with drawing and previewing crops and should be disabled when doing so.**